 So be sure you’re taking some time each day to just sit and be quiet.
 Or get out in nature and just enjoy the beautiful peace there.
 As you re-enter your daily routine, try to keep that peace alive and well.

 The modern world we live in can prompt busy lives, so be sure you keep your schedule in check.
 For those in addiction recovery, staying balanced with your recovery work and daily life tasks is important.
 Getting out of balance can result in stress that could become a trigger.
-So, every so often take inventory of your life and be honest with yourself.
+So, every so often takes inventory of your life and be honest with yourself.

 If you’re overly busy and feeling frazzled, make the necessary changes.
 Take these tips into consideration as you continue along your recovery road, creating the kind of life you truly desire.